parthian-sterlet/mcot-kernel/readme.md

 ./unpack.sh
 cd ..
 ```
-This unpack required input data.
+This unpacks required input data.

 Run in terminal (Packages “build-essential” and “cmake”
 should be installed on Ubuntu system):